 If you’re looking for ways to shop local but aren’t ready to venture forth OR many of the local businesses aren’t back open yet, try to shop local on Etsy!

 It took me a long time to fall in love with Etsy.
 My sister figured it out easily.
-She can curate an entire party/dinner in no time – just look at this!
+She can curate an entire party/dinner in no time – just look at my Paris Bridal Party!
 I, on the other hand, would wander for a few pages after an apparently too vague search only to give up.

 Shop Local on Etsy